Mystic-Slice/responsible-prompting-api/README.md

 Please contact one of the IBM GH Org stewards.** -->

 <!-- Questions can be useful but optional, this gives you a place to say, "This is how to contact this project maintainers or create PRs -->
-If you have any questions or issues you can create a new [issue here][issues].
+If you have any questions or issues, please [create a new issue](issues).

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Ideally create a topic branch for every separate change you make.
-For
-example:
+For example:

 1. Fork the repo
 2. Create your feature branch (`git checkout -b my-new-feature`)